Tips & Toys to Support Group Play Experiences

 Take Some Time for Yourself

 Make yourself busy in a nearby room and check in periodically.
 No need to interrupt or ask what they're up to!
 Simply peeking or listening in from the hallway (or a separate area of your outdoor space) will give you a sense of their play.
 Take this time for yourself- for either work or play of your own.
-Whether you answer a few emails, prepare snacks for the playdate, or spend a few minutes doing something you love, this is an opportunity for your children to see you meeting your own needs.
+Whether you answer a few emails or spend a few minutes doing something you love, this is an opportunity for your children to see you meeting your own needs.

 Here are a few of our favorite open-ended toys for group play experiences: